MaibornWolff/codecharta/analysis/import/CSVImporter/README.md

 If SourceMonitor v3.5 is installed in 'C:\Program Files (x86)\SourceMonitor' you may use the wrapper script sourcemonImport.bat to generate and import metrics from SourceMonitor in one step:

-> sourcemonImport.bat \<project name> \<source code path> \<language>
+> sourcemonImport.bat \<projectCreator name> \<source code path> \<language>

 If SourceMonitor is installed in a different directory the script must be changed accordingly.

 ### CSV Import for SciTools Understand

-If you have analized your project with Understand and exported the metric data to a csv-file, you may call the command
+If you have analized your projectCreator with Understand and exported the metric data to a csv-file, you may call the command

 > ccsh understandimport \<path to sourcemonitor csv file>